 One such beach in particular is Playa Iguanita, a lovely beach inside the Iguanita Wildlife Refuge in the Gulf of Papagayo.
-This is a great beach to visit from Playas del Coco (45 minutes) and Tamarindo (1.5 hours) for those looking to adventure around the coast.
+This is a great beach to visit from Playas del Coco (45 minutes) and the Papagayo Peninsula for those who want to explore and see a lesser known beach.

-Playa Iguanita is 23 kilometers (14 miles) from Liberia International Airport.
+Playa Iguanita is 23 kilometers (14 miles) from Guanacaste Airport.
 It is part of the Refugio Nacional de Vida Silvestre Iguanita (Iguanita Wildlife Refuge).

 How to Get To Playa Iguanita

 The only way to Playa Iguanita is to drive.
-There are no buses or shuttles that go to Iguanita.
+There are no public buses or shuttles that go to Iguanita.
 You can use Google Maps or Waze as your GPS and you will need a GPS because there aren’t many signs, just a few on Route 253.
+Another way to get there is by boat but only by hiring a private boat.
+Shared catamaran tours do not go to Playa Iguanita.
+If you’re interested in a private beach hop and snorkeling tour, check our post, we work with a local boat captain who can visit Playa Iguanita on a full day tour only (no half day) Upon request only and dependent upon conditions.

 Get our Costa Rica car rental discount and save $$ on your 4×4 car rental!